 In the case of adults, the hair can tangle, so the breed requires daily brushing.

-The outer fluff coat covers an inner dense coat layer, which is soft, short, and woolly.
+The outer fluff coat covers an inner dense coat layer, soft, short, and woolly.
 The length and density of the coat are dependent on the Komondor’s age.
 The white or cream coat isn’t a uniform length all over the body.
 The coat color fades with maturity.

 Komondors do not face any serious health problems.
 However, their health can be influenced by genetics, the environment they live in, and overall care.
 Komondors are prone to conditions like: